jinjeul/HeavyHA/README.md

 Automating your home, the french way.
 Balekuy-style.

 My Configuration running on a RPi3 with HassIO :
+- LIFX Lights (2)
+- Harmony Hub (to control Philips TV and more)
+- DENON AVR X2200w
+- Chromecast
+- Plex server
-- LIFX Lights, Harmony Hub, DENON AVR, Chromecast, Plex, $15 MultiSensor by Bruh Automation (thanks man!)
+- $15 MultiSensor by Bruh Automation (thanks man!)

 Todo :
 - Voice recognition via Google